ndabAP/vue-command/README.md

   ## Properties

   There are two types of commands: Built-in and regular commands.
-Built-in commands come with higher flexibility, see section [Built-in](#built-in).
+Built-in commands come with higher flexibility, see section [Built-in](#built-in) for more information.

   | Property                  | Type       | Default                  | Required | Description                                                                                               |
   |---------------------------|------------|--------------------------|----------|-----------------------------------------------------------------------------------------------------------|